fatimabintetanveer/Azure-E2E-Data-Engineering/README.md

 4. **Data Analysis**:
    - Set up Azure Synapse Analytics.
    - Use the provided SQL scripts to query the transformed data and generate insights.

-## Contact
-For any inquiries or issues, feel free to reach out to me at [fatimabintetanveer@gmail.com](mailto:fatimabintetanveer@gmail.com).

 ---